ontio/ontology-java-sdk/src/main/java/com/github/ontio/ontid/README.md

     * nonce: refer w3c specification;
     * proofPurpose: only use `assertionMethod` at current;

-    return: a JWT format of `VerifyPresentation`.

-3. **public String createJWTPresentation(String[] claims, String[] context, String[] type, Object holder, String challenge, Object domain, String nonce, ProofPurpose purpose)**

-    comment: use multi JWT claim to create a JWT claim.

-    param: `claims` is array of JWT `VerifiableCredential`.
-Others params are same with above.

-    return: a JWT format of `VerifyPresentation`.
+    return: a JWT format of `VerifiablePresentation`.

 ### Verify Presentation